SteveBarnett/human-centred/_posts/2021-07-31-testing-with-screen-readers.md

 - Use the shortcut service to switch TalkBack on and off quickly.
   - This lets you hold both volume keys for 3 seconds to start / stop TalkBack.
   - Settings → Accessibility → Volume key shortcut.
 Select Use service and choose TalkBack as the Shortcut service.
-- If you want to see the text of TalkBack on screen, go to Settings → Accessibility > Caption preferences → Use captions
+- If you want to see the text of TalkBack on screen, go to Settings → Accessibility > Caption preferences → Use captions.

 ### Testing

-- Navigate by touch
+- Navigate by touch.
-  - Drag your finger over the screen
+  - Drag your finger over the screen.
   - Double tap to open links, press buttons, etc.
-- Navigate by swiping
+- Navigate by swiping.
-  - Swipe right to move to the next item (text or interactive controls)
+  - Swipe right to move to the next item (text or interactive controls).
-  - Swipe left to move to the previous item
+  - Swipe left to move to the previous item.
-- Scroll with two fingers
+- Scroll with two fingers.
-- Local context menu (headings, links, controls): swipe up then right
+- Local context menu (headings, links, controls): swipe up then right.
-- Global context menu (reading options, settings): swipe down then right
+- Global context menu (reading options, settings): swipe down then right.

 ## Summary